7Block Labs

 1) Regulatory mapping → deterministic controls

-We deliver this mapping as executable policy tests tied to your CI/CD.
+We provide this mapping as executable policy tests that integrate seamlessly with your CI/CD pipeline.

 2) Identity with selective disclosure (VC 2.0) + onchain attestations

-• For wallet‑native gating, anchor minimal onchain facts using Ethereum Attestation Service (EAS)—e.g., “KYC‑passed by X attester in last 12 months,” “Country ≠ embargoed,” or “Accredited investor = true”—keeping PII offchain. (easscan.org)
+• For wallet-native gating, we’ll keep it simple by anchoring just the essential on-chain facts using the Ethereum Attestation Service (EAS).
+This means things like “KYC-passed by X attester in the last 12 months,” “Country ≠ embargoed,” or “Accredited investor = true”--and we'll make sure to keep any personally identifiable information off-chain.
+You can find more details at easscan.org.

 // SPDX-License-Identifier: MIT